In-Person Course for Pediatric Therapists. Complete Both Sessions for 14 Contact Hours (1.4 CEUs)

 COVID Safety Measures for In-Person Courses:

-Any guidelines issued by the hosting facility will be shared with you in a confirmation email 2 weeks prior to the course along with a liability waiver to be signed and submitted at registration.
+Effective January 3, 2023, mandatory masking has been reinstated at this facility.
+Any additional guidelines issued by the hosting facility will be shared with you in a confirmation email 2 weeks prior to the course along with a liability waiver to be signed and submitted at registration.
 Please do not attend the course if you are experiencing any symptoms of illness such as cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell.
 Please do not attend the course if you believe you have been exposed to someone with a suspected and/or confirmed case of the Coronavirus/COVID-19 COVID Safety Measure for In-Person Courses.

 Kati Knudsen PT, MPT, CNT, PCS, DCS, CLEhas practiced as a pediatric physical therapist since 1996 and as a therapist in the NICU since 1999.
 Kati is lead therapist for two NICUs at sister hospitals in Portland, Oregon.
 She has obtained certifications in neonatal therapy, pediatric physical therapy, lactation education, neurodevelopmental treatment, infant massage, developmental care, and transportation of children with special needs in order to better support infants and families.
 Kati has published articles about support for preterm and medically fragile infants and has spoken nationally and internationally on care of infants in the NICU.
 Kati serves as the therapy representative on the Vermont Oxford Network Multidisciplinary Advisory Council and is a founding member and past co-chair of the Neonatal Therapy Certification Board.
 Kati also sees patients in NICU follow-up clinic where she has helped to redesign care to make it more accessible to families.